RDFLib/profilewiz/README.md

 ![](FunctionalOverview.png)

 ## Installation

 Clone this repository.

-run python profilewiz --help
+run python path/to/dir/profilewiz/profilewiz.py --help

 or to install as a editable module

 pip install -e <workingcopy>

-TODO: replace with package install once stable
+run python -m profilewiz

+TODO: register as pip downloadable package.

 ## Usage

+Profilewiz builds profiles and implementing resources using external resources.
+Often these resources are not immediately available by dereferencing namespace declarations or OWL imports.
+A "profiles catalog" can be specified to identify local copies of ontologies and, if required, specific profiles of these ontologies to use.

-typical usage with a local library of ontologies, run from a separate directory at the same level as a directory with models to profile:
+Typical usage with a local library of ontologies, run from a separate directory at the same level as a directory with models to profile:
 ```
 python.exe /repos/misc/profilewiz/profilewiz/profilewiz.py -n --all -x -p=lib/profile_cat.ttl ../models/*.ttl
 ```

 ```
 usage: profilewiz.py [-h] [-o [OUTPUT]] [-q] [-c] [-ho] [-hp] [-r]